-- We assessed the appropriateness of the valuation methodologies against accounting standards and generally accepted industry principles; - We evaluated the judgement applied by management in their selection of valuation techniques and methods by performing the following: - Where market multiples were used as the valuation technique: - > We evaluated the peer group applied by management by considering the size, industry, geography, accounting policies, capital structure of the underlying entities against the entities in the peer group; - > We compared the market and financial data of the peer group used by management to external market data and considered the impact of COVID-19 pandemic on this data; - > We compared peer multiples at the valuation date to the final multiple used by management and evaluated the rationale for supporting adjustments (such as marketability discounts, and COVID-19 adjustments) applied by management. - Where the discounted cash flow (DCF) method was used as the valuation technique: - > We assessed the appropriateness of the significant inputs and assumptions used in the DCF model for the operations of the underlying entity such as the cashflow projections and discount rate used by comparing the respective information to historical trends (where the focus is on the historical trends after the COVID-19 pandemic started) of the underlying operations, the underlying entity's approved management business plans, and external market data (where available) based on our industry knowledge; - > Based on our judgement, we performed sensitivity analyses to assess the impact of the changes to the inputs on the valuation of the financial instruments. - We recalculated the mathematical accuracy of the valuation models used and compared the recalculated fair value to the valuation determined by management; and - We assessed whether the financial statement disclosures related to the accounting estimates, including the description of estimation uncertainty and management's significant judgments are in accordance with the requirements of IFRS13 Fair Value Measurement, IFRS 9 Financial Instruments and IFRS 7 Financial Instruments: Disclosures, and that the sensitivity to key inputs appropriately reflect the company's exposure to financial instrument valuation risk
+following in respect of the price earnings multiple used:

+- We evaluated the peer group applied by management by considering the size, industry, geography, accounting policies and capital structure of Goldrush against the entities in the peer group; - We compared peer multiples at the valuation date to the final multiple used by management and evaluated the rationale for supporting adjustments (such as marketability discounts) applied by management. - We recalculated the mathematical accuracy of the valuation model used and compared the recalculated fair value to the valuation determined by management; and - We assessed whether the financial statement disclosures related to the accounting estimates, including the description of estimation uncertainty and management's significant judgments are in accordance with the requirements of IFRS13 Fair Value Measurement, IFRS 9 Financial Instruments and IFRS 7 Financial Instruments: Disclosures, and that the sensitivity to key inputs appropriately reflect the Company's exposure to financial instrument valuation risk.